jedisct1/libsodium-doc/key_derivation.md

                                      k2);
 ```

-A higher-level API will be provided in a future version of the library in order to abstract this.
+A higher-level API will be provided in a future revision of the library in order to abstract this.